What have fifty years of freedom meant for the poor of India? Is India destined to remain the land of poverty?

 According to Siddharth Dube’s remarkable documentation of the problems of the region, the absence of radical land reforms, despite Congress’ tall claims of having abolished the zamindari system in the area, means that the poor have not only remained poor but their status might worsen in the years to come unless there’s substantial investment in agriculture, infrastructure and the social sector.

 Telling it like it is - The Telegraph

 A silent revolution brought on by a little known book written in English is sweeping through a small village located in the heartland of caste-ridden Uttar Pradesh.

-THE TIMES LIERARY SUPPLEMENT
+PANKAJ MISHRA, THE TIMES LITERARY SUPPLEMENT

 “A penetrating study.”

 STEPHEN P. COHEN, Senior Fellow, Brookings Institution, author of ‘India: Emerging Power’